ohjelmistotuotanto-hy-avoin/ohjelmistotuotanto-hy-avoin.github.io/osa3.md

 - _a new user account can be created if a proper unused username and a proper password are given_
 - _user can log in with a valid username/password-combination_

-Cucumberissa jokaisesta user storysta kirjoitetaan oma _.feature_-päätteinen tiedosto, joka sisältää storyn nimen ja joukon storyyn liittyvä hyväksymiskriteereitä, joita Cucumber kutsuu _skenaarioiksi_.
+Cucumberissa jokaisesta user storysta kirjoitetaan oma _.feature_-päätteinen tiedosto, joka sisältää storyn nimen ja joukon storyyn liittyviä hyväksymiskriteereitä, joita Cucumber kutsuu _skenaarioiksi_.
 Storyn hyväksymiskriteerit eli skenaariot kirjoitetaan [Gherkin](https://cucumber.io/docs/gherkin/reference/)-kielellä, seuraavassa muodossa

 _Given [initial context], when [event occurs], then [ensure some outcomes]_